linode/docs/docs/platform/billing-and-support/linode-beginners-guide/index.md

 ## How do I add another IP address?

-You may add an additional public IP address from the "Remote Access" tab in the Linode Manager.
+You may add an [additional public IP address](/docs/platform/manager/remote-access/#adding-public-ip-addresses) from the **Networking** tab for each Linode in the Linode Cloud Manager.
 After you've added a new IP address, you must [configure static networking](/docs/networking/linux-static-ip-configuration/) or enable [Network Helper](/docs/platform/network-helper/#turn-network-helper-on-for-individual-configuration-profiles) and reboot your Linode before it can be used.

 {{< note >}}
-We require technical justification for the issuance of new IP addresses; you may need to open a ticket from the "Support" tab of the Linode Manager explaining the reason for the new IP.
+We require technical justification for the issuance of new IP addresses; you may need to open a ticket from the [Support Tickets](https://cloud.linode.com/support/tickets) section of the Cloud Manager Manager explaining the reason for the new IP.
 {{< /note >}}

-If you'd like to take advantage of our private networking feature, you may add a private IP to your Linode from the "Remote Access" tab of the Linode Manager.
+If you'd like to take advantage of our private networking feature, you may add a private IP to your Linode from the **Networking** tab for each Linode in the Cloud Manager.
 Private IP addresses are not publicly accessible, although they are accessible from other Linodes in the same data center.
 Although we take measures to prevent others from intercepting your private IP traffic, you may still wish to configure a firewall to allow access from only the Linodes that you operate.

 ## How do I set the reverse DNS for an IP address?

-You may use the "Reverse DNS" link on the "Remote Access" tab in the Linode Manager.
+To [set rDNS](/docs/networking/dns/configure-your-linode-for-reverse-dns/), you can use the **More Options** ellipsis next to your Linode's IPv4 address from the **Networking** tab in the Linode Cloud Manager.
 Please note that the value you specify needs to match an A record or CNAME in DNS pointing to your Linode's IP address.
 It may take up to 48 hours for reverse DNS updates to take effect.

 ## Why does my Linode keep crashing?